ksardor/data-mining-UCLM-25-26/README.md

     - **Linear Regression & Random Forest:** For score prediction.
     - **Logistic Regression & Decision Tree:** For risk classification.

-## 🚀 How to Run
-1. Clone this repository.
-2. Install dependencies:
-    ```bash
-    pip install -r requirements.txt
-    ```
-3. Open `analysis_notebook.ipynb` in Jupyter Notebook or Google Colab.
-4. Run all cells to generate the analysis and visualizations.

 ## 📊 Key Results
 - **Top Predictor:** `attendance_percentage` showed the highest correlation with exam scores.
 - **Negative Impact:** High `social_media_hours` is strongly correlated with lower grades.